RyanGittins/Project2.2/README.md

 _After Coding_

 >Describe your solution and why it meets the goals of this part of the assignment, namely: does not deadlock, prevents accidents, addresses starvation, improves traffic flow, and fairness.

+The solution we chose to solve this problem was to handle each car on a case by case basis.
+That is, depending on which direction a car would travel a different scenario would take place in order to ensure that accidents were prevented.
+In order to do this we needed to use 5 semaphores total.
+4 of the semaphores represented the 4 quadrants (NW, NE, SW, SE) of the intersection.
+The other semaphore acted as lock to prevent more than 3 cars from ever being in the intersection at the same time.
+The reason this is necessary is that at any point there is a car in every quadrant, depending on the car's direction, we have the possibility of deadlock.

+Not only does this solution prevent deadlock, but it will also ensure that the intersection is fair and that no car is starved.
+Since semaphores work on a first-in-first-out basis we can ensure that once a car is stopped and waiting at a certain point they will be waiting for the semaphore to signal that the intersection is clear.
+This will be done in the order that the cars arrived at the intersection.

+Overall the traffic flow of this intersection is improved because of the implementation mentioned above.
+As mentioned, we can allow up to 3 cars in the intersection at one time and still be certain that we are not impeding at least one of the cars.
+This allows the intersection to handle cars at near maximum capacity.